chiefenne/electronics_inventory/README.md

 A lightweight web app to track electronics parts (category, subcategory, description, package, container, quantity, notes) with a simple HTML UI — including optional links to datasheets and pinouts.

+Note: If you’re looking for a more professional-grade (and free) inventory system with broader features, you may want to check out [InvenTree](https://inventree.org/) (it might be a better fit depending on your needs).

 ## Features

 - Add, inline-edit, and delete parts